-School Caretakers', Cleaners' and Canteen Staff Collective Agreement
+School Caretakers', Cleaners', Canteen and Ground Staff Collective Agreement

 Download this agreement

 If you want a printed copy of this agreement we suggest you download the following PDF version.

 Note that documents are available in Adobe PDF format only.
 Accessible versions, where available, can be supplied on request.